 What do you focus on in your research?
 Any recent advances?

 I am now very actively involved in cybersecurity from both a policy and technology point of view.
 This is an interest that I developed as a result of spending the 2009-2010 academic year in the U.S. Department of State as a Jefferson Science Fellow.
-Over the last decade I have done research and published on computational nanotechnology, the I/O efficiency of multicore chips, and coded computation.
+Over the last decade I have also done research and published on computational nanotechnology, the I/O efficiency of multicore chips, and coded computation.
 The latter involves adding redundancy to data so that if errors occur during a computation, they can be corrected.

 What do you like teaching classes about?

 I like to teach computer sciencecourses that involve models of computation and related analysis.
 I'm a big believer in developing good models from which one can derive important limitations on computation through analysis.
 My last book, Models of Computation, published in 1998, deals with this topic.

 I also like to teach courses that involve both policy and technology in cybersecurity.
 This is an area whose importance has risen rapidly recently due to the globalization of the Internet and the fact that our software, hardware and networks were not designed with security in mind.

 How did you become interested in computer science?

 As explained above, I became a computer scientist (by accident) in order to understand why decoders for error correcting codes, as seen in practice, were so much more complex than the encoders that added redundancy to messages.